Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Material vs Immaterial Example: Humans, being material and spatial, perceive reality in terms of physicality and spatial dimensions, constricting their understanding and interpretation of existence to the tangible and visible.
 In contrast, God’s immaterial nature allows Him to exist beyond physical and spatial limitations, showcasing how different natures influence varied understandings and interpretations of reality.

 Thus, as our exploration delineates, the nature of a being is the very blueprint from which its perceptions are constructed.
+Said differently, the nature of a being is the DNA that determines the perceptual frame of the being.
 It isn’t just a casual relationship, but a logical necessity, a direct outflow mandated by our argument’s foundation.
-Said differently, a being is incapable of perceiving existence in any way other than through the intrinsic qualities of its own nature.
+A being is incapable of perceiving existence in any way other than through the intrinsic qualities of its own nature.
 To truly fathom a being’s perceptual frame, we must first grasp its inherent nature.
 Without this understanding, our exploration is incomplete.

-Let’s take a look at four supporting insights to better understand how the claim Nₓ→Fₓ works:
+Let’s take a look at four supporting insights to better understand how the claim N→F works:

-- Influence of Inherent Qualities on Perception (Qₓ→Pₓ):
+1. Influence of Inherent Qualities on Perception (Q→F):

 Perception is a manifestation of how a being interprets reality based on its inherent qualities.
-The perception of reality, both in humans and God, are a manifestation of their inherent qualities, which are integral components of their nature.
-Such interpretations are not arbitrary but are deeply rooted in the very fabric of their being, guiding their responses and interactions with the world around them.
-Thus, the perceptions and interpretations are bound by the qualities that define a being’s nature.
+Each individual quality determines the corresponding facet of the being’s perceptual frame.
+The perception of reality for a being, is a manifestation of its combined inherent qualities.
+Thus, the perceptions and interpretations of a being are bound by the qualities that define its nature.

-Fallenness Example: Let’s consider the inherent trait of fallenness in mankind.
+Fallenness Example: Let’s consider the qualitative trait of fallenness in mankind and how it affects mankind’s perception.
 By virtue of our very nature, humans are predisposed to sin and imperfection.
 This innate fallenness influences our perceptions profoundly.
 For instance, without any divine revelation or guidance, a fallen individual might view their sinful inclinations as simply a part of their natural state, deeming them normal, while viewing righteousness or virtue as something alien or even constraining.
+Indeed, many secular people are lost in their falleness, having little or no idea that there is any other way to perceive reality but from falleness.
 This perception paves the way for misconceptions and questions, one of the most common being, “How can God have free will if He can’t choose to sin?”

 To comprehend this, we must first understand that our definitions and perceptions of ‘freedom’ are deeply intertwined with our nature.
 For a being that is wholly righteous, like God, sin doesn’t equate to freedom or a choice; rather, it’s perceived as a form of bondage or deviation from true freedom.
 Sinning would be as foreign to God’s nature as flying is to humans.
 Conversely, beings who are steeped in fallenness might perceive their condition as a foundational aspect of their reality.
 It’s akin to a fish perceiving water as its natural environment without recognizing the existence of land.

 So, when faced with the concept of perfect righteousness, could a fallen, unsaved individual truly understand it as natural and innate, in the same way that God does?
 It’s impossible.
-Their frame of understanding, sculpted by their inherent nature, wouldn’t allow them to grasp such a pure state as being normal or desirable.
-Said differently, beings with the intrinsic quality of fallenness perceive sin and fallenness and the natural state of being.
+Their perceptual frame, sculpted by their inherent nature, wouldn’t allow them to perceive such a pure state as being normal or desirable.
+Said differently, beings with the intrinsic quality of fallenness perceive sin and fallenness as the natural state of being.

 Righteousness Example: At the very heart of God’s essence lies perfect righteousness.
 This inherent quality means that God views acts of justice, virtue, and righteousness as completely natural, akin to how humans perceive breathing.
 Conversely, anything unrighteous is wholly alien to Him.
 The Bible reinforces this understanding: God’s alignment with righteousness and His opposition to unrighteousness are evident in passages like Psalm 89:14, which states that righteousness and justice are the foundation of His throne.
 Additionally, scriptures like Romans 1:18-32 underscore God’s stance against sin, revealing His aversion to what contradicts His nature.
 In essence, for God, righteousness is the default, the constant mode of perception; whereas unrighteousness is an outlier, a deviation from His intrinsic nature.
 A being with the intrinsic quality of righteousness will perceive existence from a righteous perceptual frame.